Chimney Rock State Park is an area of outstanding natural beauty and is one of the most popular mountains in Western North Carolina.

 Sit on the deck of Riverwatch Bar & Grill with a nice glass of champagne while your kids scramble over the rocks below.

 I didn’t do it on this trip, but I did on a previous trip with other adult friends – ah the serenity of a glass of wine uninterrupted by cries of your kids of “Moooommm”.

 The water was running pretty fast here so I’m not sure about swimming.
 I think you can find little pools of water that will help cool you down.

-On the previous evening, the Symphony of Rutherford County held their annual dinner and symphony event.
+We were lucky to catch the Symphony of Rutherford County annual dinner and symphony event.
 We grabbed a picnic dinner and headed down to the Gathering Place in Chimney Rock Village to watch it.

 Sadly due to my bee sting incident that day, we were a little late in arriving.